eunomatix/browsermon/docs/_build/html/_sources/readme.rst.txt

-BrowserMon application caputres a rich set of 17 browsing parameters in **CSV** or **JSON** format.
+Browsermon application caputres a rich set of 17 browsing parameters in **CSV** or **JSON** format.

 .. list-table::